aliglick/INST126-Fall2020/Project 2 README.md

     a.
 "Welcome to the Hangman Game!"

     b.
-"The secret word is - - - -" <-- the dashes will vary depending on how long the secret word is
+"The secret word is - - - -" (The dashes will vary depending on how long the secret word is)

     c.
 "Number of guesses remaining : 10"